reisanar/cda_4910_ideas/project_descriptions.md

 ### *Data sources*
 * https://raw.githubusercontent.com/reisanar/datasets/master/cost-of-living-2018.csv - Cost of Living Data for 2018 obtained by Professor Sanchez-Arias from numbeo.com, which was placed on github.

-* https://www.foreignlaborcert.doleta.gov/performancedata.cfm - Data from department of labor on permenant foreign residents within the United State.
-Since foreign workers are required to post their actual pay it helps gauge the actual types of salaries companies are giving, instead of survey data from places like Glassdoor.

 * https://apps.bea.gov/iTable/iTable.cfm?reqid=70&step=1&isuri=1&acrdn=8#reqid=70&step=1&isuri=1 - Regional price parity in 2016 compiled by the BEA

 * https://www.thereadystore.com/natural-disasters-map# - Natural Disaster Locations